adap/flower/baselines/fedpara/README.md

 ## Environment Setup
 To construct the Python environment follow these steps:

-# Assumed that pyenv is installed, poetry is installed and python 3.10.6 is installed using pyenv
+It is assumed that `pyenv` is installed, `poetry` is installed and python 3.10.6 is installed using `pyenv`.
+Refer to this [documentation](https://flower.dev/docs/baselines/how-to-usef-baselines.html#setting-up-your-machine) to ensure that your machine is ready.
 Refer to this [documentation](https://flower.dev/docs/baselines/how-to-usef-baselines.html#setting-up-your-machine) to ensure that your machine is ready

 ```bash